MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

-In total we have implemented two main tests.
+In total, we have implemented two main tests.
 One for testing the data, and one for testing the model.

-For the data test we are testing whether there are the same amount of tweets and labels, if the data are the right datatypes (tweets as strings, and labels as integers either 0 or 1), and if there are any NA's.
+For the data test, we are testing whether there are the same amount of tweets and labels if the data are the right datatypes (tweets as strings, and labels as integers either 0 or 1) and if there are any NAs.

-For the model we test the shape of the input and output of the model.
+For the model, we test the shape of the input and output of the model.

 ### Question 8